Care and Use of Emriver Models

 Can we build models that represent specific rivers or watersheds?

 Our models are impressively accurate at demonstrating river dynamic principles and processes rather than specific river or watershed systems.
-Please see the How to Use section for resources and ways to use our models.
+Please see the Applications section for resources and ways to use our models.

 Do we offer fee-based research or modeling?